notepad-plus-plus/npp-usermanual/content/docs/editing.md

 ## Selection modes & Column Editor

-Notepad++ has two modes for selecting text:  stream selection and column-mode selection.
+Notepad++ has two modes for selecting text:  stream selection and column mode selection.

 Normally when you select text by <kbd>LeftClick+Drag</kbd> with the mouse, or <kbd>Shift+Arrow</kbd> key commands, you make what is called a stream selection.
 In this mode, the text that is selected is contiguous, left-to-right, top-to-bottom.
 There is another mode of selection called column mode that you can enter in order to select text that isn't contiguous horizontally, but rather vertically.
 Column mode is also referred to as column-block, rectangular selection, or rectangular block selection.

+Most users are accustomed to stream selection mode, because it behaves similarly to other applications.
+For completeness, it will be said that if the current selection is in stream mode selectino, and you perform a caret movement that doesn't keep you selecting text (such as clicking elsewhere, or using an arrow key without holding the <kbd>Shift</kbd> key), your stream selection will end and there will be no text actively selected.

+### Entering Column Mode

 On the **Edit** menu is an entry **Column Mode** which when executed opens a text box window that explains the basics of column mode selection of text: